Delegated BTW Trainer Selection Guidelines

 A delegated behind-the-wheel trainer applicant shall not conduct any behind-the-wheel training until written notification is received from the California Department of Education verifying the applicant's eligibility.

-Every applicant must be sponsored by an employer.
-Please have the employer sign and date as indicated on the application.
+All applicants must be sponsored by their primary employer.
+Please have the employer sign and date the application as required.

 - To determine an applicant's proficiency in classroom teaching skills, public speaking skills, reading, and comprehension of laws and regulations related to passenger transportation.